Circus Sanger in United Kingdom

 Circus Sanger in United Kingdom United+Kingdom

 Photograph of Bert Sanger being held in the Trunk of Tiny the elephant.
-Herbert Sanger was the grandson of John Sanger, brother of ‘Lord’ George Sanger.
+Bert Sanger (Herbert) was the grandson of John Sanger, brother of ‘Lord’ George Sanger.
 Herbert’s father was ‘Lord’ John Sanger and his mother was Rebecca (née Pinder).
 The eldest son and one of eleven children, Bert went on to perform as Pimpo the clown in ‘Lord’ John Sanger’s Circus.
 He was the first clown known as Pimpo.
 Bert married Lillian Ohmy (Smith) in 1916.
 Bert joined the RAF in the First World War and was wounded on active service.
 In December 1918 he was in a military hospital in Etaples, in France.
 Bert is thought to have died in 1928.

 1924: Despite this awful tragedy, Sanger’s circus and menagerie was back in Helensburgh in 1924.